HKPolyU-UAV/torch_ros_wrapper/README.md

     roslaunch torch_ros_wrapper TorchRosNodelet.launch
     ```
     The ```rosnode``` will try to load the ```model_cpp.pt``` that we just created, while ```rosnodelet``` does nothing.
 You can modify further.

+## Shoutout
+Our wrapper is based on https://github.com/ActiveIntelligentSystemsLab/pytorch_enet_ros.
+Yet, the above provides more detailed description on how to setup your environment, and it is for a more general case where you can include any model.

 ## Maintainer
 [pattylo](https://github.com/pattylo) @ AIRO-LAB @ RCUAS, HKPolyU